0x80/firestore-facade/packages/facade/README.md

 The aim is to keep the API as close to native as possible while providing as much type safety as is still practical.
-Firestore Façade does not prevent you from using the original Firestore API methods.
+Firestore Façade does not prevent you from using the original Firestore API alongside if you wish to do so.

 ## Features